sflament/nativescript-drag-between-listviews/README.md

 - dragLabel should take the text of the listview item to be moved
 - when pan gesture stop on a item in second listview, item in listview one should be deleted, and same item should be added on the target listview

+If the Pan Gesture is ot the good item to achieve the drag n drop between listview, felle free to try something else

 # License
 This is released under the MIT License, meaning you are free to include this in any type of program